madureira/learn-react/chapters/intro/state.md

 That's where the state comes into play!

-Through the state, we will have an initial value for this counter, that is, zero, as the user clicks the like button, the number will be incremented.
+Through the state, we will have an initial value for this counter, that is **0** (zero), as the user clicks the like button, the number will be incremented.

 Let's add an initial state for this component: